 It’s the second week of Fine Motor Fridays!
 We had SUCH fun with this spray painting activity, not least because it also included bashing chalk and spraying water!

 The idea behind this activity is to practice using a spray bottle.
 Now, I could have filled spray bottles with watered-down paint and got him to paint that way, but I’m just a teensy bit too scared of the mess.
-So we used a technique that I saw on In Lieu of Preschool where they sprayed water onto powdered tempera paint.
-However, I decided to make our own powdered paint from chalk, like I saw on Growing a Jeweled Rose.
+So we used a technique where we sprayed water onto powdered tempera paint.
+However, I decided to make our own powdered paint from chalk.

 I put some sidewalk chalk into resealable bags to try and reduce the chance of spills.
 Then I provided F with a toy hammer.